jc10101010/jc10101010.github.io/_posts/2024-06-23-reusable-threed-java.md

 ---
 layout:     page
-title:      GUI-Agnostic 3D Renderer in Java, TurquoiseGraphics
+title:      GUI-Agnostic 3D Rendering Library in Java, TurquoiseGraphics
 summary:    A GUI-Agnostic renderer built in Java, can display move, scale and rotate objects.
 Implemented in Swing.
 categories: jekyll pixyll
 ---